|The B.R.A.T.S.: Lavana, Zadam, Duncan, Splock, Triply and Ryle.|

 |A cutaway diagram of the Polaris.|

 Tom Corbett became a smash hit, running 5 seasons.
 It received praise for its mature storytelling and innovative special effects.
 Tom Corbett had the rare distinction of being the first program to be broadcast across all four major networks during its run.
 The first season ran on CBS before moving to ABC for the next two seasons.
 The show was aired 3 days a week and was broadcast live for 15 minutes an episode.
 During the ABC run, three episodes would be repackaged and condensed into a 30-minute show with narration by Thomas to serve as a summer replacement for The Victor Borge Show on NBC Saturday nights.
-After an 11-month hiatus, Tom Corbett returned on the DuMont Network, airing alternate Saturdays.
+After an 11-month hiatus, Tom Corbett returned on the DuMont Network, airing alternate Saturdays as it shared the timeslot with Captain Video.
 7 months later, the final batch of episodes would return to NBC on Saturday mornings.
 Despite the hiatuses, the show’s popularity remained strong.

 |The diminutive T.J. joins the crew.|

 After the DuMont run, Merlin decided he wanted to leave the show to avoid being typecast as a space cadet for the rest of his career.
 For the final NBC run he was replaced by Jack Grimes as T.J.
 Thistle; a cowardly cadet who tended to have a chip on his shoulder because of his short stature.
 The NBC run, sponsored by Kraft, featured a significant reduction to the already miniscule budget, further limiting the amount of sets used and resulting in the removal of Jackson Beck as the long-serving narrator.
 When its popularity did finally begin to wane, the show was ultimately cancelled; however, it was strongly considered as late as 1957 to bring the show back to the airwaves.